SimzMapisa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x file ->  gives user write permissions chmod ug+x, o+r file -> gives user and groupuser permissions to execute and all read permissions chmod ugo+x -> adds execution rights to all users
+chmod u+x file ->  gives user write permissions chmod ug+x, o+r file -> gives user and groupuser permissions to execute and all read permissions chmod ugo+x -> adds execution rights to all users chmod 007 -> gives all users all rights